Telmisartan and Hydrochlorothiazide

 If you take too much (overdose)

-26) for advice or go to Accident and Emergency at your nearest hospital, if you think
+for advice or go to the Emergency department at your nearest hospital, if you think

 Things you must do

 Tell any other doctors, dentists and pharmacists who are treating you that you are